Best Places to See Wildlife in Central Florida

 Scrubby Flatwoods – Scrubby Flatwoods are characterized by flat areas with an open canopy of widely spaced longleaf pine trees and an understory dense with saw palmetto, gallberry, scrub oak and wiregrass.

-So what type of wildlife can you find in our Central Florida ecosystems?
-Our parks and wildlife management areas are home to gopher tortoise, turkey, great horned owls, bobcats, coyotes, eastern indigo snakes, scrub lizards, Sherman’s fox squirrel, otters, and white-tailed deer.
+So what type of wildlife can you find while vacationing in Central Florida?
+Polk County's parks and wildlife management areas are home to gopher tortoise, turkey, great horned owls, bobcats, coyotes, eastern indigo snakes, scrub lizards, Sherman’s fox squirrel, otters, and white-tailed deer.

-Take an airboat ride and experience the Florida that few see.
-These fast, flat-bottomed boats can take you into shallow areas not usually accessible by other means.
-Spot turtles, birds and plant life as you glide across the water.
-Join an airboat tour with one of the many tour operators located in Polk County.
+Take an airboat ride and experience the real Florida that isn't visible in big cities and over-crowded attractions.
+Airboats are fast, flat-bottomed boats that take visitors into shallow areas not usually accessible by other means.
+Spot turtles, alligators, birds and plant life as you glide across the water.
+Book an airboat tour with one of the many tour operators located in Polk County.

 Our Top 6 Favorite Wildlife Viewing Areas